vfarcic/docker-flow/README.md

 Introduction
 ------------

 *Docker Flow* is a project aimed towards creating an easy to use continuous deployment flow.
-It uses [Docker Engine](https://www.docker.com/products/docker-engine), [Docker Compose](https://www.docker.com/products/docker-compose), and [Consul](https://www.consul.io/).
+It depends on [Docker Engine](https://www.docker.com/products/docker-engine), [Docker Compose](https://www.docker.com/products/docker-compose), [Consul](https://www.consul.io/), and [Registrator](https://github.com/gliderlabs/registrator).
+Each of those tools is proven to bring value and are recommended for any Docker deployment.

 The goal of the project is to add features and processes that are currently missing inside the Docker ecosystem.
 The project, at the moment, solves the problems of blue-green deployments, relative scaling, and proxy service discovery and reconfiguration.
 Many additional features will be added soon.